How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-In a salary negotiation it is essential to be confident and articulate.
+In a negotiation for a salary it is essential to be confident and articulate.
 Talk clearly about your work experience, achievements and job expectations.
-It’s important to maintain a positive tone throughout this discussion so that the person who is hiring you feels that you’re not seeming hostile.
+It is important to keep an optimistic tone throughout the discussion so that the employer isn’t appearing to be unfriendly.

 Remain flexible

-If your employer isn’t able to your requested salary or compensation plan in full, remaining flexible and open-minded can allow room for dialogue.
+If your employer cannot agree to your salary or compensation arrangement, remaining flexible and open-minded can allow room for dialogue.
 You can inquire about alternative incentive options such as performance-based bonuses or structures, instead of Base salary(? ).

 Practice active listening

-Listening is just as important as communicating during these types of conversations.
-Be attentive to the your counterpart during negotiations.
-Listen to requests carefully and clarifying doubts if at all while gently sticking with their original request.
-The goal is to arrive at acceptable outcomes.
+Listening is equally as important as speaking during these kinds of conversations.
+Pay attention to your counterpart during negotiations.
+Listen to requested amount carefully & clarifying doubts if at all while maintaining the their original request.
+The goal is to be able to reach a satisfactory conclusion.

-Create talking points Qualifications and training, Years of relevant experience, Results and accomplishments, unique skill set and qualities (e.g. the ability to speak two languages) Knowledge of the industry, Potential for training
+Prepare Talk points Qualifications and training, Years of relevant experience, Performance and achievements, unique skills and characteristics (e.g., bilingualism) Know-how in the field, the potential for training

-Be confident & concise Talk clearly about your personal experiences as well as your achievements and expectations.
-Focus on tangible results.
+Be confident & concise Speak clearly about your experiences, achievements and job expectations.
+Use tangible results to highlight your achievements.

-Stay flexible Ask about alternative incentives like bonuses based on performance instead of Base salary. (?).
-Make sure to remain professional during the negotiation.
+Keep your mind open Ask about alternative incentives like bonuses based on performance instead of Base salary (?).
+Be sure remain professional during the negotiation.

-Practice active listening Listening is equally important as speaking during these kinds of conversations.
-Learn from these conversations and incorporate them into the future conversations you’ll probably be involved in.
+Practice active listening Listening is equally important as communicating in these kinds of conversations.
+You can take the lessons you’ve learned away from these conversations and incorporate them into the future negotiations you’ll likely take part in.

-Are you looking forward to your next career shift?
-Take a look at the services of our Ballarat Resume ‘s services today!
+Are you ready for your next career move?
+Explore our Ballarat Resume ‘s services today!

-The process involves negotiating and deciding on the compensation package for a job.
-In this negotiation, you can discuss not just the salary you earn, but also other benefits like retirement plans, health insurance, and more.
+It is the act of negotiating and deciding on the compensation package for a job.
+Through this process it is possible to discuss not only the base salary, but also additional benefits such as health insurance, retirement plans and much more.

-Negotiating your salary will give you a better financial future as well as indicate that you’re aware of what you’re worth.
-This can help you avoid leaving money on the table.
+Negotiating your salary could give you a more secure financial future as well as indicate that you’re confident about your worth.
+It will also allow you to not leave money on the table.

 When should I start negotiating for a raise?